-Millions of people in the UK gamble at land, online and mobile casinos every year around the world, but a small percentage of them are problem gamblers.
+Millions of people in the UK gamble at brick and mortar casinos, an their favourite online casino using a computer or mobile every year, but a small percentage of them are problem gamblers.
 These are people for whom it is almost impossible to gamble in moderation, and who typically end up gambling - and losing - more than they can afford to the detriment of themselves and their families.

 Unfortunately there is no 'quick fix' for problem gambling as anyone over the legal gambling age in a country or territory where land and remote gambling is legal and regulated (like the UK) has the right to gamble if they so choose.
 Plus, few people - if any - can predict if they'll develop a gambling problem before they play their first slot, video poker or table game.